 - Pajamas, bedroom slippers, etc. are not allowed. - Inappropriate buttons, pins, or jewelry will be confiscated.
 These are items bearing profanity, advertising sex, drugs, alcohol, tobacco, gangs, or violence. - Inappropriate lettering, printing, message patches, or messages on T-shirts, backpacks, binders, book covers, and other personal items are prohibited.
 These include any references to drugs, alcohol, weapons, satanic themes, violence, sex, etc. - Wearing of any gang symbols such as handkerchief, hanging suspenders, chains, shoestrings, earrings, jackets, colors, or devices associated with group intimidation or gang affiliation is strictly prohibited.
 Suspenders or overalls must be worn over the shoulders. - Sunglasses may be worn when students are outside.
 They must be removed prior to entering the classroom or any building on campus.
-Appropriate sunglasses include those in good taste and those which do not cause distractions such as resembling toys, tricks, being oversize and having inappropriate language.
-The school cannot take responsibility for lost sunglasses. - Clothing and accessories which are unsafe and/or dangerous will be confiscated (for example: studded belts, wrist bands, metal belts, chains, handcuffs, earrings, etc.) - Students are not to write or draw on arms, hands, face, legs, etc. as it causes a distraction in the classroom. - The administration reserves the right to decide the appropriateness of the student's attire.
+The school cannot take responsibility for lost sunglasses. - Clothing and accessories which are unsafe and/or dangerous will be confiscated (for example: studded belts, wrist bands, metal belts, chains, handcuffs, earrings, etc.) - The administration reserves the right to decide the appropriateness of the student's attire.